 In the meantime, there are so many who need your help.
 Support businesses around The Magnificent Mile and their employees by donating to fundraisers and/or buying gift cards.

 - Chicago Service Relief Fund

 Are you out of work?

-- Web-based orientations, tutorials, digital literacy courses, and one-on-one career counseling are available for jobseekers from the Chicago Cook Workforce Partnership.
-Access those services here.
+- Web-based orientations, tutorials, digital literacy courses, and one-on-one career counseling and more services are available for jobseekers from the Chicago Cook Workforce Partnership.
 Similarly, consultative services for employers including hiring, lay off aversion, rapid response (layoff support) and training resources remain available through the Business Services Teams.
 Access these services here.

 Support Local Charities

 The Chicago Help Initiative (CHI) provides meals and social services to the homeless, underprivileged and today’s jobless citizens of the near North Side of Chicago.